 “I met a ton of amazing people!
 I’m friends with quite a few of the other competitors now, and we are keeping and touch and following each other’s musical adventures.
 That’s one of the things I love about events like this.
 You get to meet all kinds of people from all over the world.

 “When I picked it up at age 11, I couldn’t put it down.
 I’d practice for hours and hours, and that has never changed.
-I love playing because music a great way to express yourself and really show who you are to the world.
+I love playing music because it is a great way to express yourself and really show who you are to the world.
 Playing live is one of my absolute favorite things to do, and I’m hoping that I can have a career of touring and performing.
 I love to travel, so traveling with music would be a dream come true.
 I’d love to do some session work or play in the pit for Broadway musicals, too.
 I’ve been so blessed to be able to do everything I’ve done so far with music, and I think it’s important to give back.
 Whenever I can, I try to play benefit shows or help with charitable or humanitarian efforts through music as well.

 “In addition to playing music, I love painting and other art.
 I find it’s a good way to relieve some stress at after a crazy day of work or school.
 Of course, as any other college student, I can never resist a good game of Mario Kart or Super Smash Bros. as well.”